 One of the most common accidents on the road today is the rear-end collision, which can be easily prevented by maintaining a safe amount of space between yourself and the vehicle ahead of you.
 While it can be a bit challenging when the roads are congested, it's one of the most important aspects of road safety.

 While driving in all different types of weather conditions, especially where visibility is significantly reduced, maintaining the proper amount of following distance is an important factor to take into consideration.
 With this defensive driving technique, you can always make sure that you have an escape route and enough time to react if another driver makes a dangerous mistake.

-Here is a small table which shows the amount of time and space you should leave between your car and the car in front of you:
+As a part of guidelines mentioning safe driving tips, here is a small table which shows the amount of time and space you should leave between your car and the vehicle ahead of you:

 |Dry weather condition